Empirical Distributions of Eigenvalues of Product Ensembles: Introduction

 2. In this paper we study two kinds of product matrices: the product of Ginibre ensembles and that of truncated Haar unitary matrices.
 Notice the Ginibre ensemble and truncated Haar unitary matrices are of the Haar-invariant property.
 We believe that the same method (Theorem \ref{nonlinear}) can be used to derive the spectral limits of the products of other independent Haar-invariant matrices.
 The key is the explicit formula of $\varphi(x)$ and the verification of ``$\nu_n\rightsquigarrow\nu$" as stated in Theorem \ref{nonlinear}.

 3. The universality of Theorem \ref{Theorem_product} is an interesting problem.
 Namely, replacing the normal entries in the Ginibre ensemble with i.i.d. non-Gaussian random variables, does Theorem \ref{Theorem_product} still hold?
 In fact, Bordenave (2011), O'Rourke and Soshnikov (2011) and O'Rourke {\it et al}.
 (2014) show that this is true for fixed $m$.
-We expect Theorem \ref{Theorem_product} to hold for non-Gaussian entries and arbitrary $m=m_n$.
+We expect Theorem \ref{Theorem_product} to hold for non-Gaussian entries and arbitrary $m$ which may depend on $n$.

-4. There are three Haar-invariant matrices generating the Haar measure of the classical compact groups: Haar-invariant orthogonal, unitary and smplectic matrices; see, for example, Jiang (2009, 2010).
+4. There are three Haar-invariant matrices generating the Haar measure of the classical compact groups: Haar-invariant orthogonal, unitary and symplectic matrices; see, for example, Jiang (2009, 2010).
 Similar to Theorem \ref{pie} one can work on the same limiting problems for the orthogonal and symplectic matrices.

 5. If we change the square matrices $\bd{X}_j$ in Theorem \ref{Theorem_product} to rectangular matrices and keep the Gaussian entries of each matrix, that is, $\bd{X}_j$ is $n_j\times n_{j+1}$ with $n_{m+1}=n_1$, it will be interesting to see the corresponding result.
 The limiting distribution will have a rich feature as the ratio $n_j/n_{j+1}$ fluctuates for each $j$.